Skip navigation

 When to Call the Doctor

-If you think you may have celiac disease or gluten sensitivity, talk with your provider.
+If you think you may have celiac disease, gluten sensitivity, or gluten intolerance, talk with your provider.
 You should be tested for celiac disease, which is a serious condition.

 If you have symptoms of gluten sensitivity or intolerance, do not stop eating gluten without first getting tested for celiac disease.
 You may have a different health condition that a gluten-free diet cannot treat.
 Also, following a gluten-free diet for several months or years may make it more difficult to accurately diagnose celiac disease.
 If you stop eating gluten before being tested, it will affect the results.